 Staff members who are involved in conflict situations related to their employment, including relations with colleagues and supervisors, are encouraged first to seek an informal solution.

 Recourse to an informal method does not preclude staff from also following the formal recourse methods if attempts to reach an informal solution fail.
-Staff members should inform themselves of the requirements of the appropriate recourse method, since the initiation of proceedings through formal mechanisms generally involves a time limit, which must be observed.
+Staff members should inform themselves of the requirements of the appropriate recourse method, since the initiation of proceedings through formal mechanisms generally involves a time limit, which should be observed.
 If an informal process is pending, this may be grounds for an extension of the time limit.
 Conversely, recourse to a formal method does not preclude staff from pursuing a resolution or settlement through informal means while formal proceedings move forward.

 Mediation and conciliation